Camden-png/SNES-bot/README.md

 ## Synopsis:
 This is a Discord bot minigame written in Python that allows players to control an authentic Super Nintendo
 console from the '90s with emoji reactions and messages like Twitch Plays Pokemon!
-Completed for CDM-198.

 ## How It Works:
 Python code converts PS3 controller signals into PS2 signals and then into SNES signals

 ![](Images/Border1.png)

-The Discord bot and SNES video feed are hosted on a Raspberry Pi 4.
+The Discord bot and SNES video feed are hosted on a Raspberry Pi 4

 ![](Images/Border2.png)